fivetran/terraform-provider-fivetran/docs/resources/connector.md

 	- Service `azure_service_bus`: The ASB namespace which we have to sync.
 Required for `AzureActiveDirectory` authentication.
 - `network_code` (Number) Field usage depends on `service` value:
 	- Service `double_click_publishers`: Network code is a unique, numeric identifier for your Ad Manager network.
+- `non_standard_escape_char` (Boolean) Field usage depends on `service` value:
+	- Service `s3`: Use this if your CSV generator uses non-standard ways of escaping characters.
+Default value: `false`.
 - `null_sequence` (String) Field usage depends on `service` value:
+	- Service `aws_cost_report`: Optional.
+If your CSVs use a special value indicating null, you can specify it here.
 	- Service `azure_blob_storage`: If your CSVs use a special value indicating null, you can specify it here.
 	- Service `box`: If your CSVs use a special value indicating null, you can specify it here.
 	- Service `dropbox`: If your CSVs use a special value indicating null, you can specify it here.